Last Updated on February 22, 2021 by queenie mak

 You can try this pork dish at almost any hawker centres.
 And if you are trying it at a specialty restaurant, you can even pick different cuts of pork like prime spare ribs soup, premium loin ribs soup, pork tenderloin soup, and more.

-Where to eat bak kut teh
+Where to eat bak kut teh in Singapore

 - Kota Zheng Zong Bak Kut Teh ($) – the restaurant in Holland Village make many kinds of bak kut teh including the herbal clay pot that goes really well with fried dough

 - Song Fa Bak Kut Teh ($) – the Michelin Bib Gourmand recommended Singaporean bak kut teh has many locations in Singapore